-Landscapes and seascapes that make you feel as if you have found one of the most remote coastlines in the world; superb wildlife and a history that stretches from the last war right back to the dawn of civilisation - you can experience all this on Orkney and Shetland.
+Landscapes and seascapes that make you feel as if you have found one of the most remote coastlines in the world; superb wildlife and a history that stretches from the last war right back to the dawn of civilisation - you can experience all this on the Orkney and Shetland Islands.

 The islands that make up the Northern Isles lie far out in the North Atlantic.
 They are geographically and historically closer to Norway than to Scotland.

 The landscapes of the fertile agricultural islands of Orkney, thanks to its base of Old Red Sandstone, contrast with the more rugged Shetland islands 100 miles further north with its poorer soil and therefore depending much more on the wealth of the sea.
 Hence the well-known saying that ‘an Orcadian is a farmer with a boat, while a Shetlander is a fisherman with a croft’.

 Orkney is a place of big open skies, rounded hills, beautiful beaches and well kept farms.
 Only on Hoy does the landscape take on a wilder feel, with rolling hills and towering cliffs.

 Orkney is also notoriously rich in archaeological remains.
 It is said that if you scratch the soil it bleeds archaeology.
 Above all, in visiting Orkney you get a feeling of continuity, the sense that for thousands of years people have worked the land and left their mark.